DONE Visually cleaner session evaluation for R

 Send a command to the ESS process.
 A newline is automatically added to COMMAND.
 Prefix arg (or second arg INVERT) means invert the meaning of `ess-execute-in-process-buffer'.
 If INVERT is 'buffer, output is forced to go to the process buffer.
 If the output is going to a buffer, name it BUFF.
 This buffer is erased before use.
 Optional fourth arg MESSAGE is text to print at the top of the buffer (defaults to the command if BUFF is not given.)

-2. The function is called inside of a write.table function call writing the results to a table
+function call writing the results to a table -